 Why Detect Thermal Runaway?

 Thermal runaway can be a very destructive and serious condition on standby batteries if not identified in the beginning of the development stages.
-If thermal runaway is ignored, severe damage to the battery as well as surrounding equipment can occur resulting in costly repairs or worse, injury to personnel.
+Ignoring thermal runaway can cause severe damage to the battery and surrounding equipment.
+This can result in costly repairs or worse, injury to personnel.
 In all cases, thermal runaway can lead to abrupt system failure and disruption of service if not detected.
-A proactive method of some form must be instituted to deal with a thermal runaway condition.
+Institute a proactive method to deal with a thermal runaway condition.

 How Does Thermal Runaway Occur?